What You’ll Learn

 Here’s how second homes differ from other property types, how second mortgages work, and what you can expect from the buying process once you’re ready to get started.

-What is a second home loan?
+What is a second home mortgage loan?

 A second home loan is a mortgage used to finance a secondary or vacation residence.